GDP first quarterly estimate, UK: January to March 2026

 • early estimates are often based on incomplete data

-Very few statistical revisions arise as a result of "errors" in the popular sense of the word.
+Very few statistical revisions arise because of "errors" in the popular sense of the word.
 All estimates, by definition, are subject to statistical "error".

 Accredited official statistics